kayvans1/calandartest/pipeline-examples/README.md

-# Jenkins Pipeline - Working With Artifactory
+# Jenkins Pipeline - Working With Artifactorys

 ## Introduction
 Pipeline jobs in Jenkins allow creating a script which defines your build steps.